skypjack/entt/docs/md/faq.md

 the hood.<br/>
-Unfortunately, it's known that the standard containers aren't particularly performing in debugging (the reasons for this go beyond this document) and are even less so on Windows apparently.
-Fortunately this can also be mitigated a lot, achieving good results in many cases.
+Unfortunately, it's known that the standard containers aren't particularly performing in debugging (the reasons for this go beyond this document) and are even less so on Windows, apparently.
+Fortunately, this can also be mitigated a lot, achieving good results in many cases.

 First of all, there are two things to do in a Windows project: